juliogomez/devops/README.md

 ### Intercept

-For the second case Telepresence allows you to intercept all traffic coming in and out of an existing remote deployment in your k8s cluster, and send it to a local one in your workstation where you can work **live**.
+For the second case Telepresence allows you to intercept all traffic coming in and out of an existing remote deployment in your k8s cluster, and send that traffice to a local deployment in your workstation, where you can work **live**.

 We will do this with the *myhero-ui* microservice running in your k8s cluster, so traffic is sent to a new *myhero-ui* service deployed __locally__ in your workstation.